WHAT IS THE GLOBAL INNOVATION INITIATIVE?

-The Global Innovation Initiative (GII) is a shared commitment of the United Kingdom and the United States to strengthen research collaboration between universities in the UK, US, and selected emerging economies (Brazil, China, India and Indonesia).
-GII grants will award university consortia focusing on science, technology, engineering, and mathematics (STEM)-related issues of global significance that foster cutting-edge multinational research and strengthen institutional international partnerships.
+The Global Innovation Initiative (GII) is a shared commitment between the United Kingdom and the United States to strengthen research collaboration between universities in the UK, US, and selected emerging economies (Brazil, China, India and Indonesia).
+GII grants award university consortia focusing on science, technology, engineering, and mathematics (STEM)-related issues of global significance that foster cutting-edge multinational research and strengthen institutional international partnerships.

 GII will award grants to university consortia focusing on STEM-related issues of global significance.
-The grants intend to bring mutual benefit to higher education institutions in the UK, US and selected countries through the enhancement of institutional ties and the development of multilateral relationships.
+The grants intend to bring mutual benefit to higher education institutions in the UK, US, and selected countries through the enhancement of institutional ties and the development of multilateral relationships.

 GII grants of up to £100,000 - £150,000 were awarded under one of the following thematic areas: